 This is a process designed to ensure that each call is routed to the right agent with proper skills, and has prior knowledge regarding the customer’s issue.
 Call routing often includes identifying high-value callers and routing them to a shorter queue, or to the most proficient agents.

 This is the ability to automatically combine voice and data at the agent desktop.
-It is also known as screen pop - when a customer details appear automatically on an agent’s screen at the same time a call is attended.
+It is also known as screen pop – when customer details appear automatically on an agent’s screen at the same time a call is attended.
 Such technologies can help call center agents do their job more effectively to create happier customers.

 It is a metric used in order to determine whether or not agents are working the amount of time they have been asked or required to.

 20) Customer Relationship Management (CRM)

-This is a system which helps in identifying the customers’ needs, improving customer interactions, customizing contacts, sales approaches, and automation to provide optimum service to each type of customer.
+This is a system that helps in identifying the customers’ needs, improving customer interactions, customizing contacts, sales approaches, and automation to provide optimum service to each type of customer.

-There are many call centers that handle large amounts of incoming emails which can’t be checked manually.
+There are many call centers that handle large amounts of incoming emails that can’t be checked manually.
 Therefore, it is opened and scanned by DMS for electronic distribution.

 22) Expected Wait Time (EWT)

 In a call center, EWT is the expected time that customers are told to wait before they can speak to an agent.
-It is one of the best practices to measure average expected time.
+It is one of the best practices to measure the average expected time.